kevchant/AzureDevOps-SynpaseServerlessSQLPool-dacpac/README.md

-# AzDo-synpaseserverlessdacpac
+# AzureDevOps-synpaseserverlessdacpac
 Example of a state-Based deployment that can create a dacpac file and deploy it to an Azure Synapse serverless SQL Pool using Azure DevOps.
 Based on a blog post I wrote called '[Deploying a dacpac to a serverless SQL pool](https://www.kevinrchant.com/2023/02/15/deploying-a-dacpac-to-a-serverless-sql-pool/)'.

 You can find the YAML file which you can use as a template in the AzureDevOpsTemplates folder.

 First the pipeline extracts the contents of a database in a serverless SQL Pool to a dacpac.
-It then deploys the contents of the dacpac to a database in a serverless SQL Pool.
+It then deploys the contents of the dacpac to a database in the same  serverless SQL Pool.

 Please note that you need the below variables created for this to work I recommend doing this by creating at least one variable group